 A catastrophe machine

 Catastrophe theory was a popular branch of mathematics concerned with qualitative characterizations of ways that singularities relate to potential energy functions.
 The name “catastrophe theory” comes from how a continuous change in a parameter of a potential function can introduce a discontinuous jump in observed phenomena, and this can be catastrophic in certain cases, like with a buckling beam.
-I say the field “was” popular, rather than “is”, because it was a classic example of a field of applied mathematics that was overhyped, applied too widely without adequate attention toward scientific fundamentals, and the backlash all but killed it.
-However, there is some talk about it recently becoming popular again for chemical applications.
-(Hence why this blog post!)
+I say the field “was” popular, rather than “is”, because it was a classic example of a field of applied mathematics that was overhyped, applied too widely without adequate attention toward scientific fundamentals, and the backlash all but killed it (but see this contemporary resurgence).

 Plus, the mathematics is indisputably elegant – that was never in doubt, even during the controversy around it – and one can develop a basic intuition for it using simple physical examples that are well-suited for a website like this.
 I’ve created an interactive “catastrophe machine” that exhibits the basic form of the “cusp” catastrophe.
 Imagine a wedge shaped like a parabola balancing on a table (see thick blue outline in left figure below).
 The parameter that we will alter continuously is its center of mass (green dot in figure; drag it around!), and the discontinuity comes in the wedge’s equilibrium resting position.